wbugenis/pizza-code-challenge/README.md

 - a name
 - ingredients
-- a Restaurant

-Add error handling to the Pizza creation action.
+Add error handling to the Pizza create action.
 Show any validation errors on the Pizza creation form if the user attempts to save an invalid Pizza.

-### 7. Additional Pizza Validation
+### 7. Advanced: Restaurant Pizza Validation

 A Pizza should not have the same name _and_ Restaurant as another Pizza.
 So, if two Pizzas have the same name, they must belong to different Restaurants.